Francesco Forte (footballer, born 1993): Waasland-Beveren

 On 26 July 2018, Forte signed a 3-year deal with Waasland-Beveren.
 Two days later, on 28 July, he made his First Division A debut for Waasland-Beveren as a substitute replacing Cherif Ndiaye in the 46th minute of a 2–2 away draw against Zulte-Waregem.
 On 25 September he played his first match in the Belgian Cup, a 2–1 home defeat against Mandel United.
 On 3 October he played his first match as a starter for Waasland-Beveren, a 0–0 home draw against Standard Liège, he was replaced by Lamine N'Dao after 62 minutes.

 Loan to Juve Stabia

 On 2 September 2019, he joined Serie B club Juve Stabia on loan with an option to buy.

 Venezia

 On 23 September 2020, he signed a three-year contract with Venezia.

 Benevento

 On 14 January 2022, he joined Benevento in Serie B on loan with an obligation to buy.

 Ascoli

 On 24 January 2023, Forte joined Ascoli on loan until the end of the season with an obligation to buy.

+Loan to Cosenza

+On 1 September 2023, Forte moved on loan to Cosenza with an option to buy.

+Betting ban

+On 29 July 2024, he was banned from playing for 9 months and fined €6,000 for betting.